openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/web/cj-web-debugging-with-devtools.md

     > **Note:**
     >
     > - The number after "webview_devtools_remote_" represents the process ID of the ArkWeb application.
 This number is not fixed.
 Replace it with the value you queried.
-    > - If the application's process ID changes (e.g., the application restarts), port forwarding must be reconfigured.
+    > - If the application's process ID changes (e.g., the application restarts), you need to perform port forwarding again.

     Successful execution of the command:

     ![hdc_fport_38532_success](figures/devtools_resources_hdc_fport_38532_success.jpg)

-3. Execute the following command in the command line to check if port forwarding succeeded.
+3. Execute the following command in the command line to check if the port forwarding was successful.

     ```shell
     hdc fport ls
     ```

-    - If the command returns a port forwarding task, the port forwarding was successful.
+    - If the port forwarding task is listed, the port forwarding was successful.

         ![hdc_fport_ls_38532](figures/devtools_resources_hdc_fport_ls_38532.png)

-    - If the command returns `[Empty]`, the port forwarding failed.
+    - If `[Empty]` is returned, the port forwarding failed.

         ![hdc_fport_ls_empty](figures/devtools_resources_hdc_fport_ls_empty.jpg)